xtermjs/xtermjs.org/_docs/guides/hooks.md

 **Takeaway**:
   - Parser hooks should only contain synchronous code.
-  - Parser hooks should return a truish value, if a sequence was successfully handled and no further processing shall happen.
+  - Parser hooks should return whether a sequence was successfully handled and no further processing shall happen.
   - Parser hooks are blocking, the terminal state will not mutate by any other actions during their invocation.
   - Assumptions about the terminal state are only valid within a single hook invocation.
   - Parser hooks should finish quickly to not slow down input processing too much.